SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 ### Data Rate
 The data rate is the total number of bit times per frame: For the most common, 8N1 (8 bit, no parity, 1 stop bit) this is 10 bit times.

 While there's always some dead time between bits, that is usually *very* small, and and isn't really relevant.
-Dividing the baud rate by the bits per frame, including overhead, is an effectivee any appropriate way to calculate data rate.
+Dividing the baud rate by the bits per frame, including overhead, is an effective any appropriate way to calculate data rate.

 ### How bad baud rate calculation used to be